garo-pro/nvgt/doc/src/advanced/Debugging Scripts.md

 If the last line on your terminal is \[dbg\]\> , you can be sure that the system is waiting for a debug command.

 If you press enter here without first typing a command, the last major debugger action is repeated.
-This is not nesessarily the last command you have typed, but is instead the last major action (continue, step into, step over, step out).
+This is not necessarily the last command you have typed, but is instead the last major action (continue, step into, step over, step out).
 The default action is to continue, meaning that unless you have changed the debugger  action, pressing enter without typing a command will simply cause the execution of your script to either begin or resume where it left off.

 Pressing ctrl+c while the debug interpreter is open will exit out of nvgt completely similar to how it works if the debugger is not attached.
 Pressing this keystroke while the interpreter is not active will perform a user break into the debugger, meaning that your script will immediately stop executing and the debug interpreter will appear.